 I’ve learned to appreciate this season of life

 But as I sat there wallowing in the past, I remembered something else.
 Yes, I do miss those days, it’s true.
-But if 21 years of being a mom has taught me anything, it’s that I’d better appreciate the season of life we are in.
+But if 21 years of being a mom have taught me anything, it’s that I’d better appreciate the season of life we are in.
 Because the seasons are fleeting, whether your children are 17 months or 17 years.

 So I think about how my oldest kept Santa alive for her much-younger sister far longer than I ever could have alone.
-I think about how my middle child saved me every single time I forgot to move that stupid Elf for my youngest, until he finally took over the whole operation himself.
+I think about how my middle child saved me every single time I forgot to move that stupid Elf for my youngest until he finally took over the whole operation himself.

 I think about the grown-up conversations we now have huddled around the kitchen island, my college kids sharing thoughtful, intelligent insights on everything from politics to music.
-I think about how much I not only love my kids, but how much I really LIKE them.
+I think about how much I not only love my kids but how much I really LIKE them.
 They are good people.
 People I am proud to know.
 People I am proud to have raised.

 I am grateful for so much

-I think about how grateful I am, that in this moment, these no-longer-little kids are all home and under one roof.
+I think about how grateful I am, that at this moment, these no-longer-little kids are all home and under one roof.
 Grateful that I still get to see their faces on Christmas morning.
 Knowing that someday, when this season too has passed, they will wake up in their own homes, and watch their own children come running down the stairs.